lyteword/chspurgeon-tod/volume-3/psalm-71.md

 **Verse 4.**

-1\.When God is for us, the wicked are against us.
+1\.
+When God is for us, the wicked are against us.

-2\.When the wicked are against us, God is for us.
+2\.
+When the wicked are against us, God is for us.

 **Verse 5.** God the essence of hope and faith.